Thursday, October 24th, 2013 by Tim Lanoue

 In this last picture we have an interesting set up taking place.
 The entry to the far left of the picture is an example of a bounce where our asset “bounces” off in the other direction off of the cloud.
 In this particular set up we have a bearish candle followed closely behind by a bullish candle.
 Since the candle next to our bullish candle is also a bullish candle we can go ahead and place a buy trade because we are predicting that the price of the asset will continue to rise.
 In the second entry we have a small series of green candles indicating that the buyers are in control.
 We wait for our green candle to fuse into the cloud while waiting for our confirmation candle to appear then we place our buy trade.

-The Ichimoku Cloud Strategy is a relatively easy one to implement but many traders will avoid this indicator because it crowds their trading software.
-A couple of advantages about this indicator is that it produces very clear signals where entries can be made while also allowing a large variety of trading strategies that can applied later down the road.
+The Ichimoku Cloud Trading Pattern is a relatively easy one to implement but many traders will avoid this indicator because it crowds their trading software.
+A couple of advantages about this indicator is that it produces very clear signals where entries can be made while also allowing a large variety of trading patterns that can applied later down the road.
 If you have any questions please feel free to join our forum and leave any online trading question for our experts to answer or leave a comment below.
-Additional suggestions or questions can also be answered at email@example.com.